 We wouldn’t have a business if the federal government could answer everyone’s questions and solve every borrower’s debt problems.
 If you are a grad school graduate with six-figure student loan debt, your situation is very different from someone who has $20,000 in student loans.

 You might require more help than your federal loan servicer’s customer service department can provide.
-This is a difference between paying for help with wading through all the different repayment options to find the right one for you, versus a company making false promises of eliminating debt quickly.
+This is a difference between a company that can help you wade through all the different repayment options to find the right one for you and a company making false promises of eliminating debt quickly.

 Debt is one of the biggest stressors in life.
 We don’t have the answers to wipe away your debt in one fell swoop, nor do we claim to provide immediate loan forgiveness.
-We don’t offer this, there are student loan forgiveness scams that do, but this doesn’t exist.
+There are student loan forgiveness scams that do, but those things don’t exist.

-Here’s the reality: there’s no magic wand to getting rid of student loans quickly.
+Here’s the reality: There’s no magic wand to get rid of student loans quickly.

 We are not a document preparation company.
-We don’t fill out any paperwork for clients and that’s on purpose.
-If you are looking for someone to take care of your debt for you while you’re cruising along in autopilot, we’re not the right service for you.
+We don’t fill out any paperwork for clients, and that’s on purpose.
+If you are looking for someone to take care of your debt for you while you’re cruising along on autopilot, we’re not the right service for you.

-That’s because the more involved and educated you are in your own repayment decisions, the more focused you’ll be at killing off your student loan debt the right way.
+That’s because the more involved and educated you are in your own repayment decisions, the more focused you’ll be at eliminating your student loan debt the right way.